 In Davidson County, Tennessee by 1783

 The earliest certain record of him is his own testimony that he lived “near Nashville” in 1783.
-In 1821 there arose a controversy over conflicting land grants made in 1785 in Logan County, Kentucky, which bordered Robertson and Montgomery counties, Tennessee to the north, and testimony was sought from men who knew of the early settlers in the area.
-William Hooper was deposed at his house in Montgomery County, Tennessee on 24 March 1821, when he stated that in 1783 he lived near Nashville and that in the year 1784 he explored the Logan County area while engaged in hunting on the waters of Muddy River in Kentucky.1 He made the trip again in 1785 and later years, altogether traveling the same route some 20 times, he said.
+In considering a controversy over conflicting land grants made in 1785 in Logan County, Kentucky, which bordered Robertson and Montgomery counties, Tennessee to the north, testimony was sought from men who knew of the early settlers in the area.
+William Hooper and a few neighbors were deposed at his house in Montgomery County on 23 and 24 March 1824.
+William Hooper stated that in 1783 he lived near Nashville and that in the year 1784 he explored the Logan County area while engaged in hunting on the waters of the Muddy River in what became Logan County, Kentucky.1 He stated that he made the trip again in 1785 and later years, altogether traveling the same route some 20 times.
 Depositions in the same case were also taken at William Hooper’s house from his brothers-in-law Daniel Ogleby and Isaac Hollis.
 Daniel Oglesby testified that in 1785 he set out on a hunt in company with Absalom Hooper and crossed the Red River [in Logan County] and “went on a northwestern direction to meet Wm.
 Hooper on the waters of Muddy River…” [Ibid., page 20.]

 Possible nephew or other relative of Absalom Hooper?

-He was probably related in some way to Absalom Hooper, but apparently not as father and son.
-Upon arriving in Tennessee he either lived with or next to Absalom Hooper, as both men were appointed to appraise the estate of one James Moore in July 1786.3 On 30 April 1792 Absalom Hooper sold to William Hooper 85 acres on the east side of Whites Creek just above Nashville, part of a larger tract on which Absalom Hooper lived that he had bought a just a few months earlier.6 Over the next two years Absalom Hooper sold portions of the same tract to his son Joseph Hooper, his son-in-law George Cooke, and to a few apparently unrelated persons.
+William Hooper was probably related in some way to Absalom Hooper, but evidently not as father and son.
+Upon arriving in Tennessee he either lived with or near Absalom Hooper, as there is no record of his buying or claiming land until 30 April 1792 when Absalom Hooper sold to William Hooper 85 acres on the east side of Whites Creek just above Nashville, part of a larger tract on which Absalom Hooper lived that he had bought a just a few months earlier.6 Over the next two years Absalom Hooper sold adjacent portions of the same tract to his eldest son Joseph Hooper and his son-in-law George Cooke as well as to two apparently unrelated persons.
 Though it seems inescapable that the two men were related in some way, the nature of the relationship is unknown.
 Absalom Hooper wrote his will on 15 August 1811 naming three married daughters and three sons (one daughter and one son had predeceased him) but mentioned William Hooper not at all.
 I also note that William Hooper was evidently a few years older than Absalom Hooper’s children and was surely born prior to Absalom’s marriage in 1765. ((Davidson County Will Book 4, page 246.))